 Those of us who work in travel/tourism and plan these wonderful trips know that many folks begin dreaming and thinking about the trip long before they come aboard.
 In fact, anticipation is one of the great pleasures of a trip.
 From the time they first hear about the particular tour or cruise until they finally decide to enroll, they’re already emotionally involved and usually excitedly looking forward.

 However, what we may not realize is that in addition to being excited and happy anticipating the travel experience, many may not know how to prepare before departure so that they can go with a free mind.
-Here are some pointers you might wish to pass along to them in pre-trip information bulletins you prepare:

 - If the trip is out of the U.S., be sure you have notified them in writing whether they need a passport and if it is still valid.
 (It’s a good idea to ask for this information on the trip enrollment form so you can double-check it).
 It’s helpful to the leader to know if there are any non-U.S citizens aboard.